What Is a USDA Loan? Here's How to Know If You're Eligible

 • VA loan: Available to eligible veterans, service members, and surviving spouses.
 VA loans have zero down payment and no geographic restrictions.
 No mortgage insurance required, but funding fees apply.

 • Conventional 97: Requires a 3% down payment and a credit score of 620 or higher.
+You also have to be a first-time homebuyer and meet certain income requirements depending on the program you use.
 Conventional 97 loans also require you to pay private mortgage insurance if you put less than 20% down.

 Loan typeMinimum credit scoreDown paymentMortgage insuranceIncome limits